microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

     - **Step 2 - "Select Device"**:
         - Select 'All Families' for family
         - Select 'PIC16F18076' for device
-        - Select the Curiosity Nano board connected to your computer for tool
+        - Select the Curiosity Nano board connected to the computer for tool
             - Note: 'No Tool' can also be selected for this field.
 It is important to note that a tool must eventually be selected in order for a device to be programmed.
         - Click 'Next'
     - **Step 3 - "Select Header"**: Not applicable for this code example.